Updated for February 3rd, 2021

 the myriad beings flourish.”

-When the Neijing says that “heaven and earth generate life” at this time, they’re referring to the obvious fact that the trees start to get leaves on them again as Spring comes into full effect.
-Things become bountiful from this point forward as we head from Spring into Summer, when things are fully in bloom.
+When the Neijing says that “heaven and earth generate life” at this time, they’re referring to the obvious fact that the trees start to get leaves on them again as spring eventually turns into summer.
+Things will become bountiful from this point forward.
 Instead of animals hibernating or instead of birds migrating South, animals come back outside and are more present where we live.
-This is all happening due to the increasing amount of sunlight at this time, with the day being equal in length to the night, and even becoming longer.
+This is all happening due to the increasing amount of sunlight at this time, as we can clearly notice our days gradually getting longer.

-The “generation of life” is because of increased yang qi.
-There is a way for us to increase yang in ourselves, and that is through exercise.
-Exercise circulates blood through all areas of the body, bringing greater life to them.
+This “generation of life” is because of increased yang qi.
+There is a way for us to increase yang in ourselves, and that is through moderate exercise.
+Exercise circulates blood through all areas of the body, bringing greater warmth and life to them.
 Getting more sunlight also helps us increase our internal yang.

 “Go to rest late at night– Huangdi Neijing Suwen, Chapter 2